tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 Docker stores container logs as JSON files by default, but it includes a built-in driver for logging to Syslog endpoints.
 Both JSON and Syslog messages are easy to parse, contain critical information about each container, and are supported by most logging services.

 Going through the logs for each and service using the command mentioned above is a tediuos and time consuming task.
-Hence, the other way t loo have logs visible for each and every service or a bunch of selective services can use the tool, ***syslog-ng*** .
+Hence, the other way to have logs visible for each and every service or a bunch of selective services, we can use the tool, ***syslog-ng*** .
 Using this tool we can keep the logs in a specific location, from where we can read the logs for multiple services at once.

 ### Steps to install the Syslog-NG tool